mazetoken/miners/README.md

 ### Run commands:

-_*unfortunately, it will take some time - about two hours, so be patient; You can change the sleep time of your phone's display to 30 minutes to make it a little faster; you can skip this if you don't want to mine with fastmine):_
+_* unfortunately, it will take some time - about two-three hours, so be patient; You can change the sleep time of your phone's display to 30 minutes to make it a little faster; you can skip this if you don't want to mine with fastmine):_

 ./bootstrap